platformsh/platformsh-docs/src/administration/users.md

 ## Manage user permissions at the project level

-From your list of projects, enter into the project where you want to view or edit user permissions.
-At this point, you will not have entered a particular environment.
+From your list of projects, select the project where you want to view or edit user permissions.
+At this point, you will not have selected a particular environment.
 Click the Settings tab at the top of the page, the click the `Access` tab on the left to show the project-level users and their roles.

 ![Project user management screenshot](/images/settings_project_access.png)